Liver Diseases

 The focus of our research at Mount Sinai has been to identify ways to slow the progression of autoimmune liver diseases.
 We evaluate the genetic and environmental influences of liver disease.
 We also research treatments with minimal side effects.
 Our studies have led to several clinical trials and global collaborations.

 Our research team’s dedication means you have access to comprehensive, groundbreaking care.
-We have made strides in diagnosis to post-transplantation care.
-Our team also supports patient-directed self-help groups for those with autoimmune diseases.
+We have made advances from diagnosis to post-transplantation care.

 Support Groups

 If you are living with an autoimmune disease that is affecting or threatening to affect your liver, you are not alone.
-We encourage you to request information from these groups:
+Additional information regarding patient support groups can be found at: